-In this article, you’ll learn what the most common interview questions are, why you should ask unique questions, the uncommon questions you should be asking candidates, and so much more!
+In this article, we’ll cover some of the most common interview questions people ask when searching for professionals, the creative interview questions you should be asking candidates, and so much more.

-Here's a smattering of the interview questions most employers ask:
+Here are some of the typical non-technical interview questions most employers ask:

 - Tell me about yourself.